MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     C:\Program Files\Allegorithmic\Adobe Substance 3D Painter\resources\ocio

-Honestly I don't know why did they included two ACES version, only the last one was needed, but it is awesome to have a default "Substance" config.
+Honestly, I don't know why did they include two ACES versions, only the last one was needed, but it is awesome to have a default "Substance" config.

 | Lot of flexibility here.
-First option being to use the shipped configs.
+First option is to use the shipped configs.
- On my opinion only the ``Substance`` config is interesting here.
+ In my opinion only the ``Substance`` config is interesting here.
-| The 2 ACES one are the "default" dev configs with the hundred of
+| The 2 ACES ones are the "default" dev configs with the hundred of
  colorspaces you will never need.
-It is better to use a lightweight ACES config like `the one from CAVE academy <https://caveacademy .com/product/cave-cg-animation-aces-ocio-config/>`_. (see `ACES Setup`_ section)
+It is better to use a lightweight ACES config like `the one from CAVE academy <https://caveacademy .com/product/cave-cg-animation-aces-ocio-config/>`_. (see `ACES Workflow`_ section)

-The ``Substance`` config will be a good fit if you are using the tradional sRGB linear workflow and do not wish to use an OCIO config in every DCC.
+The ``Substance`` config will be a good fit if you are using the traditional sRGB linear workflow and do not wish to use an OCIO config in every DCC.
 You will still have enough control to have a proper color-managed workflow.